steamclock/netable/README.md

 ### Handling Errors

-In addition to handling errors locally through the `completion` callback provided by `request()`,  we provide two ways to handle errors globally.
+In addition to handling errors locally that are thrown, or returned through `Result` objects, we provide two ways to handle errors globally.
 These can be useful for doing things like presenting errors in the UI for common error cases across multiple requests, or catching things like failed authentication requests to clear a stored user.

 #### Using `requestFailureDelegate`